 - 3 fresh green onions, sliced diagonally

-- Preheat the Instant Pot by selecting Saute and high heat.
+- Preheat the Instant Pot (affiliate link) by selecting Saute and high heat.
 Add the olive oil.
 Then add the onions, garlic, bay leaves, and peppercorns.
 Saute until the onions are translucent, about 3 minutes.

 - Add the soy sauce, vinegar, brown sugar, and water.
 Then add the chicken slices.
 Secure the lid.